oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 The request body MUST contain the new media value for the stream whose media type MUST be specified in a [`Content-Type`](#sec_HeaderContentType) header.
-It may have a [Content-Length]{.Datatype} of zero to set the stream data to empty.
+It may have a `Content-Length` of zero to set the stream data to empty.

 Stream properties MAY specify a list of acceptable media types using an annotation with term